 - 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
 Satisfy the basic skills requirement (Passage of the CBEST exam) - 3.
 Achieve a passing score on required subject matter exams (CSET). - 4.
 Pass the Reading Instruction Competence Assessment (RICA). - 5.
 Complete a course in the provisions and principles of the US Constitution. - 6.
-Complete a Commission-approved multiple subject or Single Subject teacher preparation program - 7.
+Complete a Commission-approved multiple subject or Single Subject teacher preparation program. - 7.
+Passed edTPA Tasks. - 8.
 Obtain a formal recommendation for the credential by the program sponsor.